Evil plans to destroy Etias. The king, known as the Reaper, must save the realms.

 The group glanced at each other before looking back at Archsage Trezar, waiting for him to continue.

-"Though she has been unsuccessful, Madame Medri is focusing her energy on creating perverse creations to duplicate the ancient prophecy, the most famous being the Faceless Sisters."
+"Though she has been unsuccessful, Madame Medri is focusing her energy on creating perverse creations to duplicate the ancient prophecy, the most famous being the Faceless Daemonesses."

 "Correct.
-Also known as the Faceless Daemons, they were created from the elemental planes.
+They were created from the elemental planes.
 Fire, Wind, Earth, Water, and Shadow.
 They were meant to be her puppets, created for the destruction of Etias and the Reaper.
 However, she gave them too much free-will, and four of the five severed their connections to the lich.
 Supposedly, she has been trying to track them down once more."

 No one noticed Aneira as she shrank back a little, her hand reaching up to trace the emerald on her prayer beads.